No Code: Commercial performance

 No Code sold 366,500 copies in its first week of release, topping the Billboard 200, but falling short of analysts' predictions of at least 535,000 copies.
 This was significantly less than what the band's previous two albums sold in their respective first weeks of release.
 It was, however, the seventh biggest-selling debut of what was a slow year for the industry.Mayfield, Josh.
 "Between the Bullets: Big But Not Huge".
 Billboard.
 September 14, 1996.
 It stayed at number one for two weeks, and was Pearl Jam's last album to debut at number one on the album chart until Backspacer was released in 2009.
 By its sixth week, the album had sold 790,000 copies.
 No Code was certified platinum by the RIAA, but was the band's first album to not reach multi-platinum status.
 As of 2013, the album has sold 1.7 million copies in the United States according to Nielsen SoundScan.

 Three singles were released from No Code.
 The lead single "Who You Are" peaked at number 31 on the Billboard Hot 100, and reached number one on the Modern Rock charts and number five on the Mainstream Rock charts.
 Neither of the album's other singles, "Hail, Hail" and "Off He Goes", charted on the Hot 100, but both placed on the Mainstream Rock and Modern Rock charts, as did album track "Red Mosquito".

-Present Tense reached number 1 on iTunes Top 40 US Rock Songs on May 18, 2020, after being featured in the ending of the ESPN documentary series "The Last Dance."
+"Present Tense" reached No. 1 on iTunes' Top 40 US Rock Songs chart on May 18, 2020, after being featured in the ending of the ESPN documentary series The Last Dance.